bjesus/oauth-hopper/README.md

 ##### Setup

 1. Create a new Cloudflare Worker
-2. Under "Settings", "Variables", Create the following variables:
+2. Under "Settings", "Variables", Create the following Environment Variables:
    - `CLIENT_ID` - Your OAuth2 Client ID
    - `CLIENT_SECRET` Your OAuth2 Client Secret
    - `HOSTNAME` - The hostname of the resource you're trying to hop over.
 For example, Google's one is `apidata.googleusercontent.com`